linq2js/tenx/readme.md

 #### Actions

 Actions are pure functions.
 You can only mutate app state inside the actions.
-So action is where you put all app logics.
+So action is where you put all app logic.

 An action takes **two** parameters.
-The first parameter is store context.
+The first parameter is the store context.
 It contains many named state mutators and provides some util functions for advanced usages.
 The second parameter is an action payload.